postsharp/Metalama.Documentation/content/conceptual/aspects/simple-aspects/overriding-properties.md

 We apply the aspect to a class representing a shipment between two airports.

-[!metalama-sample ~/code/Metalama.Documentation.SampleCode.EnhanceProperties/UpperCase.cs name="Changing case to Upper case"]
+[!metalama-test ~/code/Metalama.Documentation.SampleCode.EnhanceProperties/UpperCase.cs name="Changing case to Upper case"]

 Note that, in this example, `From` is a public field and `To` is a public property.
 They are deliberately kept that way to show that the aspect actually works on both because <xref:Metalama.Framework.Code.IFieldOrProperty> is used in the aspect.
 If you want to aspect to be applicable only on properties and not on fields you have to use <xref:Metalama.Framework.Code.IProperty>